JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 If the file does not exist, default values are used (S-Foils for XWing, BWing, and Shuttle).
 The format is a line per mesh: mesh index, angle, closing speed, opening speed.

+To enable or disable the S-Foils closing/opening in before/after hyperspace, create a setting named "CloseSFoilsInHyperspace".
+To enable, set "1".
+To disable, set "0".
+The default value is "0".
+To slow down the animation, create a setting named "SFoilsAnimationSpeed".
+For instance, if you set "2", the animation will be slowed down by a factor of 2.
+The default value is "1" (normal speed).

 See XWingSFoils.txt, BWingSFoils.txt, ShuttleSFoils.txt.